SReichelt/temp-inst/README.md

 # temp-inst crate

-[`TempInst`](temp-inst/src/lib.rs) is a safe lifetime-erased wrapper for a Rust object (struct, enum, tuple, ...) with lifetime parameters.
-It is intended for use with APIs that require a single (shared or mutable) reference to an object that cannot depend on lifetimes (except for the lifetime of that single reference).

-For example, `TempInst` can be used to contract a tuple of references into a single reference and then later back into a tuple of references.
-For the full list of types that can be used with `TempInst`, see the implementations of the `TempRepr` trait.
+This crate provides safe lifetime-erased representations for objects with lifetime parameters.
+Safety is achieved by making the lifetime-erased objects accessible only via short-lived references.

+The main use case is to convert multiple (shared or mutable) references into a single reference to a lifetime-erased object, which can then be passed to an API that only accepts a single reference.

 ## Example